-iGrid is fully compatible with all 32-bit and 64-bit releases of the Microsoft Windows OS.
-It was tested and works well both in the client editions of Windows (95/98/Me/NT4/2000/XP/Vista/Windows 7 and Windows 8) and the server editions (NT/2000/2003/2008/2012).
+iGrid is fully compatible with all 32-bit and 64-bit releases of Microsoft Windows.
+It was tested and works well both in all client and server editions of Windows (Windows 95/98/Me/NT4/2000/XP/Vista/7/8/10 and Windows Server NT/2000/2003/2008/2012/2016 respectively).

 32-bit and 64-bit applications

 iGrid is compiled in VB6 that produces only 32-bit executable code.
 Because of this, iGrid can be used as a part of only 32-bit exe applications - though they can work well in a 64-bit environment.